 In addition to the EE Act and the EPBC Act, the EES will need to identify relevant legislation, policies, guidelines and standards, and assess their specific requirements or implications for the project, particularly in relation to required approvals.
-Particular attention is drawn to the recent changes in the EP Act which are expected come into effect on 1 July 2021, and any subsequent updates to subordinate legislation.
+Particular attention is drawn to the recent changes in the Environment Protection Act 1970 which are expected to come into effect on 1 July 2021, and any subsequent updates to subordinate legislation.

 The proponent will also need to identify and address other relevant policies, strategies, subordinate legislation and related management or planning processes that may be relevant to the assessment of the project.
-These include, but are not limited to, Victorian guidelines for vegetation removal, EPBC Act policy statements, conservation advices, threat abatement plans and recovery plans for nationally listed threatened species and communities.
+These include but are not limited to EPBC Act policy statements, management plans for parks and reserves, conservation advices, threat abatement plans and recovery plans for nationally listed threatened species and communities.